Guidelines for Reviewers

 - Repeated experiments

 These are used to make sure observed trends are not due to chance and that the same experiment could be repeated by other researchers – and result in the same outcome.
 Statistical analyses will not be sound if methods are not replicable.
-Where research is not replicable, the paper should be recommended for rejection.
+Where the research is not replicable, the paper should be recommended for rejection.

 This has enough data points to make sure the data are reliable.
 If there are insufficient data, it might be appropriate to recommend revision.
-You should also consider whether there is any in-built bias not nullified by the control experiments.
+You should also consider whether there is an in-built bias not nullified by the control experiments.

 - Standard guidelines were followed (e.g. the CONSORT Statement for reporting randomized trials)